cloudflare-apps/FireSize/README.md

 If we don't have size information, we still will optimize the image to use the FireSize CDN, which can have a significant performance improvement.

+### Options

+If you don't wish for a specific image to be optimized, add the `no-firesize` class to it.

 ## Errata

 This project is released under the MIT license.